schm1d/AwesomeArchLinux/README.md

 First downaload Arch ISO [here](https://archlinux.org/download/)

 Boot the media on the target device you want install Arch linux.
+And copy the scripts **archinstall.sh** and **chroot.sh** to the live Arch system.

 To run the base scripts on your machine, all you need to do is: